gabri3lmarques/pokemon/README.md

   "weight": "6.9",<br>
   "genders" : ["male", "female"],<br>
   "type": ["grass"],<br>
-  "specialAbilitie": ["Overgrow", "Powers up Grass-type moves when the Pokémon is in trouble."],<br>
+  "specialAbility": ["Overgrow", "Powers up Grass-type moves when the Pokémon is in trouble."],<br>
   "sprite": "https://drive.google.com/uc?export=view&id=1jtJcygx9r6ZFVJu_SLkOCtn-8ZHNbH9X",<br>
   "about": "Bulbasaur can be seen napping in bright sunlight.
 There is a seed on its back.
 By soaking up the sun's rays, the seed grows progressively larger."<br>
 }